 - a.
-Action: WSDC to inform MOS/EOS and SOC of successful Ingest runs or anomalies via web-accessible report. - b.
-Tracking: (TBD) MOS/EOS and/or SOC to acknowledge receipt of anomaly report via web form; results of subsequent analyses to be archived by WSDC and made web accessible. - c.
-Resolution: WSDC will note anomalies on web summary pages; issues may need to be closed with MOS/EOS and/or SOC.

-B. Quicklook QA

-- a.
-Action: WSDC to inform MOS/EOS and SOC of Quicklook runs or anomalies via web-accessible report. - b.
-Tracking: MOS/EOS and/or SOC to acknowledge receipt of anomaly report via web form; results of subsequent analyses to be archived by WSDC and made web accessible. - c.
-Resolution: WSDC will close the issue and note it on web summary pages once parties agree that resolution has been reached

-C. Scan/Frame QA
+Action: WSDC to inform MOS/EOS and SOC of unsuccessful Ingest runs or anomalies. - b.
+Tracking: MOS/EOS and/or SOC to acknowledge receipt of anomaly report; results of subsequent analyses to be archived by WSDC. - c.
+Resolution: Issues to be closed by MOS/EOS or SOC (or WSDC). - B. Quicklook QA - a.
+Action: WSDC to inform MOS/EOS and SOC of Quicklook anomalies. - b.
+Tracking: MOS/EOS and/or SOC to acknowledge receipt of anomaly report; results of subsequent analyses to be archived by WSDC. - c.
+Resolution: WSDC will close the issue once parties agree that resolution has been reached - C. Scan/Frame QA - a.

-- a.
 Action: WSDC to report anomalies as part of the normal assigning of scan/frame QA grades.
-This report will be posted on the web for review by the PI and SOC. - b.
-Tracking: On the web summary pages, WSDC will mark reviews having outstanding issues and add subsequent analyses by WSDC or SOC to the QA review for curation. - c.
-Resolution: WSDC will close the issue and note it on web summary pages once the PI or designee concurs that resolution has been reached.
+This report will be reviewed by the WISE PI (or designee) and SOC. - b.
+Tracking: In the QA report, WSDC will mark reviews having outstanding issues and add subsequent analyses by WSDC or SOC to the QA report for curation. - c.
+Resolution: WSDC will close the issue once the WISE PI (or designee) concurs that resolution has been reached. - D. Trending QA - a.
+Action: WSDC to report anomalies as part of the normal QA reporting.
+This report will be reviewed by the WISE PI (or designee) and SOC.

-D. Coadd QA

-- a.
+- b.
+Tracking: In the QA report, WSDC will mark reviews having outstanding issues and add subsequent analyses by WSDC or SOC to the QA report for curation. - c.
+Resolution: WSDC will close the issue once the WISE PI (or designee) concurs that resolution has been reached. - E. Multiframe QA - a.
 Action: WSDC to report anomalies as part of the normal assigning of coadd QA grades.
-This report will be posted on the web for review by the PI and SOC. - b.
-Tracking: On the web summary pages, WSDC will mark reviews having outstanding issues and add subsequent analyses by WSDC or SOC to the QA review for curation. - c.
-Resolution: WSDC will close the issue and note it on web summary pages once the PI or designee concurs that resolution has been reached.
+This report will be reviewed by the WISE PI (or designee) and SOC. - b.
+Tracking: In the QA report, WSDC will mark reviews having outstanding issues and add subsequent analyses by WSDC or SOC to the QA report for curation. - c.
+Resolution: WSDC will close the issue once the PI (or designee) concurs that resolution has been reached. - F. Archive QA - a.
+Action: WSDC to report problems and to assign action items to internal WSDC or IRSA personnel. - b.
+Tracking: Tracking will be handled by each project's (WSDC or IRSA) existing alert systems. - c.
+Resolution: WSDC will close issue after concurrence of WSDC/IRSA personnel. - G. Final Products QA - a.
+Action: WSDC, WISE Science Team, and astronomical community to report anomalies to WSDC/IRSA.
+WSDC/IRSA will alert SOC when needed. - b.
+Tracking: Tracking will be handled by each project's (WSDC or IRSA) existing alert systems. - c.
+Resolution: WSDC will close the issue once the PI or designee concurs either that a solution has been found and/or the anomaly has been characterized and documented for the Explanatory Supplement.

-E. Archive QA

-- a.
-Action: WSDC to report problems on web summary pages and to assign action items to internal WSDC or IRSA personnel via those project's ticket systems. - b.
-Tracking: Tracking will be handled by each project's existing ticket systems. - c.
-Resolution: WSDC will close issue and note it on web summary pages after concurrence of WSDC/IRSA personnel.

-F. Final Products QA

-- a.
-Action: WSDC to report anomalies to WSDC/IRSA via ticket systems or to SOC via e-mail. - b.
-Tracking: WSDC to note status of anomaly checking via ticket systems (for WSDC/IRSA-related issues) and via web summary pages. - c.
-Resolution: WSDC will close the issue and note it on web summary pages once the PI or designee concurs either that a solution has been found or that the anomaly should be characterized and documented for the Explanatory Supplement.

-G. Anomaly Collection Via Other Routes

-- a.
-From the WISE Science Team: Capture/track/resolve anomalies via a WISE Help Desk, set up through IRSA's Ticket Tracker. - b.
-From the Astronomical Community: Same as above.
+These needs drive the following requirements for the WSDC's anomaly tracking system itself.
+The WSDC alerting system must - hand to the WSDC alerting system for Final Products processing.
+All webaccessible reports and summaries will be available only to WISE personnel.
+This may be accomplished via SSL-protected access through the IPAC DMZ.

+- Live outside the IPAC firewall for security purposes. - Be capable of sending e-mail alerts to MOS and SOC.
+(It is assumed that the instigating reports are entered by hand.) - Be capable of handling/housing attachments, such as text reports and accompanying FITS files. - Enable assigning of contact person(s) and priority categories.

+It is assumed that the IRSA Help Desk will handle anomaly reports from the astronomical community, although some of those alerts may need to be added by